 4. Your symptoms will most likely change over time.

-MS symptoms, including disease progression, are different for everyone, but most people experience changes in their disease over the years.
-Most people with MS are initially diagnosed with relapsing-remitting MS (RRMS), categorized by symptom flare ups followed by periods of time without symptoms.
-Between five and 15 years after diagnosis, most RRMS patients progress to secondary-progressive MS. This stage of MS is categorized by additional symptoms that may be more disabling.
+As mentioned, MS symptoms are different for everyone, but one commonality among people living with MS is that most people experience changes in their disease over the years.
+The majority of people with MS are initially diagnosed with relapsing-remitting MS (RRMS), categorized by symptom flare ups followed by periods of time without symptoms.
+Between five and 15 years after diagnosis, most RRMS patients progress to secondary-progressive MS. This stage of MS is categorized by additional, more disabling symptoms.
 While progressive MS may still have periods of partial recovery, symptoms don't completely go away during these times, and symptoms become steadily worse.

-Treating MS early on can help slow progression, new research confirmed.
+Treating MS early on can help slow progression, research has confirmed.
 The study found that RRMS patients treated in the first five years after diagnosis delayed the secondary progressive stage of MS.

-5. Keep track of your symptoms to have a better conversation with your doctor.
+5. Track symptoms to improve conversations with your doctor.

-MS symptoms can change from day to day.
-Tracking your symptoms can help you have a more informed conversation with your doctor about how well your treatments are, or aren't, working.
-Your tracker can also include information like how much sleep you got that night, your energy levels, whether or not you exercised, if you took any other medications, and even the weather that day, all of which can help you and your doctor find patterns.
-You can a include how long the symptom lasted, and whether you've experienced it in the past or not.
-Using an app, notes on your phone, or a physical notebook can making keeping track of your symptoms easy and portable for you.
+MS symptoms can change daily, so keeping track of your symptoms can help you have a more informed conversation with your doctor about how well your treatments are, or aren't, working.
+Your tracker can also include information like how much sleep you got that night, your energy levels, whether or not you exercised, if you took any other medications, and even the weather that day, all of which can help you and your doctor identify patterns.
+You may even include how long the symptom lasted, and whether you've experienced it in the past or not.
+Using an app, notes on your phone, or a physical notebook can make tracking symptoms easy.

 6. Understand complementary treatment options.